 This entry was posted on Tuesday, March 13th, 2012 at 5:03 AM and is filed under employee awards, Employee Engagement Programs, employee incentive programs, employee recognition programs, gift card awards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 Wouldn’t you just once like to give a gift that was guaranteed (well at least almost guaranteed) to be the one that the recipient really wants?
 Take a look at this article on Consumer Reports that speaks to the new electronic options for gift cards.
 While somewhat unrelated to the subject, it starts by mentioning that…

 “the number of people getting a gift card of any type this year has dropped over the last few years.”